 When the candy bar cravings hit, try these quick and easy Snicker Dates.
 Dates are naturally sweet and chewy with a caramel-like taste.
 Fill them with peanut butter and chopped peanuts, then cover them in melted chocolate that's left to harden!
 They taste like a snickers but they're made with wholesome and healthy ingredients.

 Snicker dates are a good source of protein and fiber.
 They are also a great dessert to store for the week ahead as an afternoon snack or after dinner dessert.
+If you want to make other easy homemade candy alternatives, make these 4 Ingredient Peanut Butter Cups or Healthier Peanut Butter Twix Bars.

 Another great recipe using dates as a natural sweetener is my Healthy Vegan Chocolate Milk.
 It's perfectly sweet and chocolatey and another great option to help curb your sweet tooth.